Alternate Data Streams Shell Help

 Paste from clipboard

-When clipboard contains single file then the context menu of the stream links has Paste command.
-Executing this command writes the content of the file in clipboard to the selected stream.
+When clipboard contains single file then the context menu of the stream links includes Paste command.
+Executing this command writes the contents of the file from the clipboard to the selected stream.

 New stream links can be created using File > New > Alternate Data Stream Link menu.